raphaellu/SegNet-Improvement-via-MRF/README.md

 * [gco_python](https://github.com/amueller/gco_python)

 ##Documentation:
-`research_report.pdf`: complete report of this research.
+`report_v3.1.pdf`: Report of this research.
+Not completed yet but should be informative enough.

 ###Main files that may be reused:
 1.`SegNet-Scripts/compute_test_result.py`: calculates global accuracy, class average accuracy and MIOU accuracy for a set of outputs.